A girls' trip to Kanazawa for arts, crafts and gastronomy

 Edgy items from Hokuriku as souvenirs

-After taking off your shoes and entering a narrow approach to an old machiya house, you will find works by artists and companies from the three Hokuriku prefectures.
-The items on display are unique items that add new ideas to traditional craftsmanship.
+As you proceed through the narrow approach of an old machiya (townhouse), you will find works by artists and companies residing in the three Hokuriku prefectures.
+The selections are unique items that add new ideas to traditional crafts.
 The concierge provides detailed explanations to convey the thoughts of the makers.
-We recommend the "HANAMOKKO" wristwatch designed by a Japanese painter.
-You can create your own unique piece by combining a neat dial made of traditional Japanese pigments "iwa-enogu" (mineral pigments) and gold leaf with a colorful leather or braided cord belt.

 The atmospheric townhouse and warehouse spaces are also magnificent.